pytest-dev/pytest/doc/en/deprecations.rst

 .. deprecated:: 7.2.0

-Support for running tests written for nose is now deprecated.
+Support for running tests written for `nose <https://nose.readthedocs.io/en/latest/>`__ is now deprecated.
+`nose` has been in maintenance mode-only for years, and maintaining the plugin is not trivial as it spills over the code base (see :issue:`9886` for more details).

 .. _instance-collector-deprecation: